Hobart CBD speed limit change to 40km/h

 The City of Hobart is working to improve the quality, experience and safety of its commercial, retail and urban areas, and has reduced the speed limit in the Hobart CBD to 40km/h.

-Speed management is a key factor in improving the safety and experience of all citizens using our streets, resulting in a calmer urban environment .
+Speed management is a key factor in improving the safety and experience of all road users.
 Great cities and liveable urban environments around the world are created by focusing on people.

 Locations of Speed Limit Reductions in Hobart's CBD from 1 February 2021

 Speed plays a big role in the severity of injuries resulting from a crash.
 A lower speed is safer for all road users, particularly in busy pedestrian areas like Hobart’s CBD.

 Will this affect my travel time through the city?